Every new Google algorithm update is meant to help searchers find useful information faster, better, and more reliably.

 This post covers everything creators need to know about the helpful content update; including what other SEO experts think.

-What is the latest Google algorithm update in 2022?
+What is the latest Google algorithm update?

 The helpful content Google search algorithm update improves the rankings of content that satisfies and meets the expectations of users.
 It rewards authentic content written by subject experts.
 While it frowns upon content that appears to be created specifically for search engines.